radule90/CI_PP_2/README.md

 ***
 ## Styling, Formating and Features
+- In HTML I have used semantic elements in appropriate places and HTML entities.
+Whereas I used div (non-semantic) elements as container for layout and positioning.
+- I did most of the positioning with Flexbox (learnd at [CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)), while I feel comfortable working with it.
+- By combining the width in percentages and the maximum width in absolute units (pixels), Flexbox and thanks to the limited content of the header and footer, I achieved a responsive site without using media queries.
+- For JavaScript, I wrote a flowchart on paper and tried to follow.
+Thanks to the resources listed in [Content Section](#content), I was able to achieve everything I set out to do ([In more detail.](#game-section)).
+- I am aware that the code could be reduced and reshaped, to be more abstract.
+But because I'm still in the process of learning, I left it more verbose.

 ### Head Section
 - For meta data I added character set, keywords, description, viewport, linked CSS and JavaScript file.